 The Platinum Card® from American Express Credit

 I personally was able to get a $100 credit on The Platinum Card® from American Express back in the spring.
-All it took was a five-minute phone call to American Express, emphasizing that I clearly was not going to be traveling much, if at all, and thus would not be using all of the perks that come with the card’s $550 membership fee.
+All it took was a five-minute phone call to American Express, emphasizing that I clearly was not going to be traveling much, if at all, and thus would not be using all of the perks that come with the card’s $550 membership fee (which has since increased to $695).
 The agent immediately offered me this statement credit, which I gladly accepted.

 Amex Membership Rewards Points